-Ear Discharge: Causes, Diagnosis, Treatment
+Ear Discharge: Causes, Treatment and Lifestyle Changes

-There are many causes of ear drainage.
 The most common type of ear drainage is cerumen, which keeps the ear clean and healthy.
 Blood, transparent fluid, and pus are other forms of drainage and discharge.
 These may show a ruptured eardrum or an ear infection.

 • Ear discharge, also known as otorrhea, is any fluid that comes out of the ear.
 Most of the time, your ears leak earwax.